webdesigns23/flask-sqlalchemy-foundations-lab/README.md

 Make sure the 4 tests pass.

-## Task #4: Add view to get earthquakes matching a minimum magnitude value
+#### Step 4: Add view to get earthquakes matching a minimum magnitude value

 Edit `app.py` to add a view that takes one parameter, a float that represents an magnitude.
 The route should have the form